simontorres/goodman_user_manual/user_manual/_requirements_data.rst

   ``GSP_P001`` and ``GSP_A001`` are a match.
 If any of the angstrom value entries have a value of ``0`` (default value) the equivalent pair pixel/angstrom entry is ignored.
+  Also they must be organized in an *always increasing* way, if they are not, they will be ignored too.

 .. important::